lmyslinski/ai/README.md

 # AI Command Generator

 A command-line tool that uses AI to generate shell commands from natural language descriptions.
-Built with Deno and OpenRouter.

 ## Features